PrathamAhuja1/Semantic-Segmentation/README.md

 I'm excited to share my latest project on Image Segmentation using deep learning techniques! 📸

 Project Overview:
 This project focuses on implementing and comparing different deep learning models for image segmentation.
-Specifically, I have worked with Improved U-Net and SegNet models to segment images into meaningful parts based on pixel-level predictions.
+Specifically, I developed custom U-Net and SegNet models to segment images into meaningful parts based on pixel-level predictions.

 Key Highlights: